Complete Guide to Purple Shamrock Care and Growth

 Why are my Purple Shamrock leaves turning pale or pink?

-Pale or washed-out leaves usually mean too much direct, intense sun.
+Usually too much direct sun.
 Move the plant back from the window or behind a sheer curtain.
-A soft pinkish blush on the edges from morning sun is normal and even attractive.
+A soft pink blush from morning sun is normal and even attractive.

 Should I cut off the flowers?

-You do not have to, but deadheading spent flowers keeps the plant tidy and encourages more blooms.
-Snip the flower stalk at the base once the petals have dried.
+Optional, but deadheading keeps the plant tidy and encourages more blooms.
+Snip the stalk at the base once petals have dried.

 How long does Purple Shamrock live?

-With normal care and respected dormancy periods, a Purple Shamrock can live for many years, often a decade or more.
+With good care and respected dormancy periods, often a decade or more.
 Because the bulbs multiply, the same original plant can keep going indefinitely as you divide and repot.

 ℹ️ Purple Shamrock Info